1 Timothy 2:12

+The verse has been criticized for its sexism and its perceived inconsistency with other verses attributed to Paul, such as Galatians 3:28, which states "there is neither male nor female, for ye are all one in Christ Jesus."
+Richard and Catherine Kroeger point to examples of female teachers and leaders known to Paul, such as Priscilla and Phoebe, to support their conclusion that the verse has been mistranslated.
+Most modern scholars believe 1 Timothy was not actually written by Paul.

 Today, some scholars argue that the instruction is directed to the particular church in Ephesus and must be interpreted in a contemporary context.
 Others interpret the text as a universal instruction.
 Christian egalitarians maintain that there should be no institutional distinctions between men and women.
 Complementarians argue that the instructions contained in 1 Timothy 2:12 should be accepted as normative in the church today.

 Authorship

 The traditional view is that the words "I suffer not a woman..." are Paul's own words, along with the rest of the epistle.
 A minority of modern scholars, such as Catherine Kroeger, support this traditional view.

-The consensus view among modern scholars of 1 Timothy is that the epistle was not written by Paul, but dates to after Paul's death and has an unknown author.
+The view of a large majority of modern scholars of 1 Timothy is that the epistle was not written by Paul, but dates to after Paul's death and has an unknown author.
 As a pseudepigraphical work incorrectly attributed to Paul, the verse is often described as deutero-Pauline literature or as a pastoral epistle.

 New Testament scholar Marcus Borg contends that this verse fits poorly with Paul's more positive references to Christian women and may be a later interpolation rather than part of the original text.